 Intercultural inventiveness At the Heart of Shakespeare’s Dream

-Performances will take place at the Queen’s Hall Newtownards, May 2-5, 2019.
+Performances took place at the Queen’s Hall Newtownards, May 2-5, 2019.

 This is a project supported by the European Union’s PEACE Programme, managed by the Special EU Programmes Body.